- Do I have to register to bid?

 Do you deliver/collect?

 Yes, if you are buying or selling through us and are unable to transport the goods yourself, we are able to offer a delivery and collection service.
-Details of the charges for this service can be obtained from the auction rooms.
+Details of the charges for this service can be obtained from the auction room.

 What do you sell?

-As we have two types of auction, modern and vintage, and fine art, antique and collectable, we are able to sell a wide variety of items for you.
+We are able to sell a wide variety of items for you.
 However, we cannot say yes to everything, so we always recommend calling us to discuss anything you are interested in entering for auction.

 How do I arrange a valuation?

 We hold regular valuation days at our auction rooms in Brading.
-An up-to-date list of dates and venues can always be found on our website.
+An up-to-date list of dates can always be found on our website.
 If your item is too big to bring to us, or if you struggle with transport, we are happy to visit you at home.
 Call or email us to discuss your requirements.

 What other services do you offer?

 We are able to assist the executors of deceased estates by providing formal written valuation reports for probate purposes.
-We are also able to undertake house clearance.
+We are also able to undertake house clearances.
 Charges for these services are assessed on an individual case-by-case basis.